-Simply put, when we consider how lenses are used to make a pair of eyeglasses, it is more than just a piece of plastic.
-Digital lenses are made of a plastic lens that use newer technology to create a lens that is much clearer and sharper to see through, compared to a standard lens.
+Simply put, when we consider how lenses are made to fit the visual needs of someone and their eyeglasses, it is more than just a piece of plastic.
+Digital lenses use a new technology that creates a much clearer and sharper lens to see through, compared to a standard lens.

 What you will learn below:

 - Why is everyone talking about digital lenses and how they affect you.

 - How are digital lenses made.

 - What makes a digital lens different from a standard lens.

 - The science behind digital lenses.

-Below, we share with you how free-form lenses (also called digital high-definition lenses) are made, how the fabrication process of the lenses begins from a wearer's eyeglass prescription, and how it is optimized to create crisper vision.
-The key component to digital lenses is the precision of the computer-controlled surfacing equipment compared to that of conventional tools.
+Below, we share with you how free-form lenses (also called digital high-definition lenses) are made, how the fabrication process begins starting with a eyeglasses prescription to how it is optimized to create crisper vision.
+The key component to digital lenses is the precision of the software-controlled equipment that is used to surface the lenses compared to conventional tools.
 For example, the free-form instruments used today can surface lenses in power increments of 0.01 diopter (D), compared with 0.125 to 0.25 D increments of conventional eyeglass lens tooling.
-The fabrication of some digital, free-form lenses also takes into account how the lenses are positioned in front of the wearer's eyes when in the spectacle frame, to provide the most accurate lens power and the sharpest vision possible.
+The fabrication of digital, free-form lenses takes into account how the lenses are positioned in front of the wearer's eyes to provide the most accurate lens power and the sharpest vision possible.

 (Grid: Steps 1 - 9 starting from left to right, then right back to left, and finally left to right.)